chall-gituno/dag-entity-res/README.md

 # Entity Resolution

-The ongoing and nagging problem of all data systems - Is this thing the same as this other thing from this other dataset?
+The ongoing and nagging problem of many data systems...
+Is this thing (company, customer, widget) the same as this other thing from this other dataset?

-This project is an example of one approach (probably most common) to answering the above question.
+This project is an example of one approach to answering the above question.

 ## Overview